Welcome to

 Mother’s Day is Complicated

-All week, I’ve been deleting Mother’s Day promo emails and listening to ads that seem designed for a life I don’t live.
-I do get to celebrate — and I’m grateful for that — but I’ve also lost my mum, and I miss Abi.
+All week, people have been messaging/emailing me about how hard the build up to Mother’s Day is - all the promo emails advertising ‘gifts for mum’, and the endless radio ads designed for a life we either no longer live or never got in the first place.
+While I do get to celebrate (I assure you in a VERY low key way in our house) and I’m forever grateful for that - I’ve also lost my mum, and I miss Abi.
+As Sarah from Sydney wrote in an email to me, “why do we need a day that makes not being a mum even harder?”
 If this day is hard for you too, I wrote this for you.

-Trusting the Process: What Steve Jobs, Uncertain Careers and Life Detours Teach Us About Purpose
+Trusting the Process: What Steve Jobs and Life Detours Teach Us About Purpose

 Feeling lost after graduation, career change or personal loss?
 Discover why trusting the process—as Steve Jobs once did—can guide you through uncertainty.
 With real stories, reflections on resilience, and a reminder that plans change, this is a guide for finding clarity when the future’s unclear.